rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 Some examples of that are customer personal and private information, internet browsing history, geolocation data, fingerprints, IP addresses, etc.
-Personal information does not include publicly available information from federal, state, or local government records.
+Personal information does not include available information from federal, state, or local government records.

 Businesses have a track record of using personal information to benefit their